Naman1821/Naman1821/README.md

 <h2 align="left">Hi 👋!
-My name is Naman Chawla and I'm an ECE student & passionate Full-Stack Developer from India</h2>
+My name is Naman Chawla and I'm a Full-Stack Developer in the making, from India</h2>

 ###